 What conditions can Acupuncture treat?

 Acupuncture can be used alone or in combination with other treatments to control a wide variety of disorders.
 It is particularly useful for conditions of the musculoskeletal system such as arthritis, lameness, spinal disease and muscular pain.
-It can also be used to treat diseases of the nervous, gastrointestinal, cardiac, respiratory, reproductive, urinary and immune systems as well as the skin.
+It can also be used to treat diseases of the nervous, gastrointestinal, cardiac, respiratory, reproductive, urinary and immune systems as well as skin conditions.

-Mark Hocking has also been using acupuncture at GVH for several years and completed the International veterinary acupuncture society course.ing treatment.
+Mark Hocking has also been using acupuncture at GVH for several years and completed the International veterinary acupuncture society course.

 What does Acupuncture treatment involve?